 Then you'll connect your Shopify and Facebook accounts, add products to your Facebook shop through Shopify, and start selling.
 Ideally, you'll already have an established business page on Facebook so that you have an audience to sell to; if not, make sure you spread the word about purchasing being available on Facebook wherever you do sell your products.

 How to sell on Facebook Messenger: Direct sales

-Representatives can answer questions in real time as customers shop, making it a great way to recommend and link to products, take advantage of up-selling opportunities and provide personalized customer support.
-When a customer decides to make a purchase, the entire transaction is done right on Messenger, eliminating the extra step of going to a separate website or payment processor to complete transactions.
+Representatives can answer questions in real time as customers shop, making this a great way to recommend and link to products, take advantage of upselling opportunities, and provide personalized customer support.
+When a customer decides to make a purchase, the entire transaction is done right on Messenger, eliminating the step of going to a separate website or payment processor to complete transactions.

-Editor's Note: Looking for an e-commerce website builder for your business?
-If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free:
+Editor's note: Looking for an e-commerce website builder for your business?
+If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have a variety of vendors contact you with free information:

-Another perk of using this service is that it makes it easy for customers to stay in touch after their purchase.
+Another perk of using this service is that it's easy for customers to stay in touch after their purchase.
 Whether they are looking for a shipping update or want to learn about new products, they can contact Shopify businesses as easily as contacting friends and family on Messenger.

-Shopify's Facebook Pages integration lets retailers create a dedicated tab on their business Page, making it easily accessible for followers to shop right from the Facebook app.
-The service works by syncing products already available on an existing Shopify-based online store.
-Business without an e-commerce website also have the choice of uploading products using their Shopify dashboard, and then launching their Facebook-powered storefront.
+Shopify's Facebook Pages integration lets retailers create a dedicated tab on their business page, making it easy for their followers to shop right from the Facebook app.
+The service syncs the products available on an existing Shopify-based online store.
+Business without an e-commerce website have the choice of uploading products from their Shopify dashboard and then launching their Facebook-powered storefront.